rroylance/rroylance.github.io/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 - Currently I set the order to: webm, ogg, m4a, mp3, aac, ac3, caf, flac, mp4, wav
 - The loader will load the audio using this as the preference; the first supported file that is found is used using the order of this list as most preferred to least preferred

-## Change the game size and generate a template background
+## Change the game size and generate a template background:

 Note: This is automatically run after running npm install, however you may want to run it again (if you deleted the background.png and want it back, or if you want to change the game size from the default).